Register now, pay later

 At the conclusion of your child's course, they will receive an official iD Tech transcript outlining the skills they learned over the course of the week.

 Passion for tech.
 Unmatched expertise.
 Personality that brings out the absolute best in your child.
-With 23 years of experience, we know there's no replacement for the best teacher.
-It's no surprise that iconic companies like Google, EA, Microsoft, and Disney hire the same talent we do.
-Our iD Certified instructors possess the whole package of skills that top employers seek.
+With 25 years of experience, we know there's no replacement for the best teacher.
+Each year iD instructors go on to be hired by the most prestigious tech companies in the world like Google, EA, Disney, Microsoft, and more.
+When your child learns from the best, they’ll unlock opportunities to become their best.

 • 100% USA-based, adult instructors